March 2016 Photography Newsletter

 Spring Sprung and Summer Comes…

 We have had everything from super cold temperatures to a ton of rain with storm gale force winds.
-Still, that hasn’t stopped me from working and this year is going from strength to strength…amazing what a bit of effort can bring in.
+Still, that hasn’t stopped me from working.
+This year is going from strength to strength, it's amazing what a bit of effort can bring in.

-One particular job a couple of weeks ago was an all day affair with 3 red, white and blue minis hurtling around Bournemouth as part of a promotional video for the local council (having a councillor with us all day made permissions and grants a cinch for the flying of drones).
+One particular job a couple of weeks ago was an all day affair with 3 red, white and blue minis hurtling around Bournemouth.
+This was part of a promotional video for the local council.
+Having a councillor with us all day made permissions and grants a cinch for the flying of drones.

 Here are a few frame grabs from some of the clips I had to take...